RamandeepKBagri/Spect-System-Review/README.md

 Grant Kromhout, UCSC, Student

 ### Sincere thank you
-Sincere thank you to Prof Shive, ECE, UCSC for her help for the useful conversations on the project topic.
+Sincere thank you to Prof Shive, ECE, UCSC for her useful discussions on the topic.